HirokiSugisawa/BBO/README.md

 # BBO (Batch Bayesian Optimization)
-This is a program related to batch Bayesian optimization, as presented in the following paper.
+This is a program related to the generation of initial 24 points, batch Bayesian optimization, and the surrogate model construction, as presented in the following paper.
 Y. Tanabe, H. Sugisawa, T. Miyazawa, K. Hotta, K. Shiratori, T. Fujitanib, "High-Throughput Optimization of a High-Pressure Cata-lytic Reaction," Journal of ...
 (2025)